 - Payment of tuition or initiation of payment plan must be completed prior to first day of class.

 - 80% attendance is required, with all assignments, exams, and lab competencies completed.

-- You are allowed (2) two absences during the clinical portion, which must be made up.
+- Students are allowed (2) two absences during the clinical portion, which must be made up.

 Campus locations for classes?

 - Southeast College - 6815 Rustic, 77087 (45 & Woodridge)

 Students with disabilities may arrange reasonable accommodations by contacting the Disability Services Office at the respective college.

 Southwest college (for Brays Oaks): 713-718-7909

 The following include requirements that must be submitted prior to enrollment or by the due date given by the clinical instructor.